ebartom/Shapiroetal2023/README.md

 The source code linked to this file were used for analyzing the NGS data from the above study.
 All of the code needed to reproduce the published results, including the source code for the Ceto pipeline and its associated scripts are available at the Github sites: [https://github.com/ebartom/NGSbartom](https://github.com/ebartom/NGSbartom) and [https://github.com/ebartom/Shapiroetal2023](https://github.com/ebartom/Shapiroetal2023).

-NSG data generated for this study are available at the Gene Expression Omnibus (GEO) under accession number [GSE214019](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE214019).
+NGS data generated for this study are available at the Gene Expression Omnibus (GEO) under accession number [GSE214019](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE214019).
 Instructions for accessing additional files needed to run the code are annotated within source code.

 Please contact the corresponding author and Dr. Elizabeth T. Bartom (email: ebartom@northwestern.edu) for any inquiries pertaining to this source code.